History of France

 Culturally speaking, the 14th century saw the first written example of the southern language of Gaulhosc at a time when the no unified language existed in northern France.
 Many historians and philologists have suggested that had the French crown been in direct control of southern France at the time, it would have destroyed any chances of the Gaulhosc developing as it did.

 The sixteenth century began with France at war with the Holy Roman German Empire, the fighting taking place mainly in the Italian peninsula.
-In the second half of the century, the fighting moved closer to home during the Wars of Religion, during which the Catholic forces of France, Castille and Cambria fought against the Huguenots, backed by England and some of the german states.
+In the second half of the century, the fighting moved closer to home during the Wars of Religion, during which the Catholic forces of France, Castille and Cambria fought against the Huguenots, backed by a half-hearted England and some of the german states.

 Although the Edict of Nantes (1598) was to officially allow freedom of religion within the kingdom, the effects on the protestant population were far reaching.
 Resentment simmered for almost 3 decades before an English-backed conspiracy lead to another Huguenot uprising (1625-1628), which failed.
 Some of the survivors and their families escaped north, where they managed to charter a ship that would lead them to the New World.
 They established a colony called Acadia, in what later became Alba Nuad.
 The colony lasted until the early 18th century, when they were forcefully removed by Scottish settlers.
 As they were never chartered by the crown, France refused to intervene, and the Acadian were forced to accept deportation to Louisianne.